At a Glance

 9085 Bittinger Road, Swanton, MD 21522

-Cunningham Swamp is contained within The Glades, an Important Bird Area (IBA) as defined by the National Audubon Society.
-See http://netapp.audubon.org/IBA/Site/4094 for more information on the IBA. ◾Black bear, white-tailed deer, beaver and other fur bearers are also likely to call this WMA home. ◾ The local chapter of the Maryland Ornithological Society is the Allegany & Garrett Counties Bird Club, which hosts field trips in the region and meetings with informative presentations, all free and open to the public.
+Cunningham Swamp is contained within The Glades Important Bird Area (IBA) as designated by the National Audubon Society. ◾Black bear, white-tailed deer, beaver, and other fur bearers are also likely to call this WMA home. ◾ The local chapter of the Maryland Ornithological Society is the Allegany & Garrett Counties Bird Club, which hosts field trips in the region and meetings with informative presentations, all free and open to the public.

 From I-68 at Grantsville, take MD Route 495/Bittinger Road south toward Swanton, MD.
-Cunningham Swamp is on the west side of MD Route 495, approximately 11 miles south of Grantsville, 3 miles south of Bittinger, and just north of the Western MD 4-H Center.
-Look for the WMA sign along MD Route 495.
+The Main Tract of Cunningham Swamp is on the west side of MD Route 495, approximately 11 miles south of Grantsville, 3 miles south of Bittinger, and just north of the Western MD 4-H Center.
+The East Tract is on the opposite side of the road just 435 feet south of the Main Tract entrance.
+Look for the WMA signs along MD Route 495.